cobwebch/external_import/Documentation/KnownProblems/Index.rst

 Known problems
 --------------

+Nested imports (with the :ref:`children <administration-columns-properties-children>` property) are a new feature from 5.0 and certainly not all scenarios have been explored.
+This could be a source of bugs.

-Please report bugs and improvements as usual to: https://github.com/cobwebch/external_import/issues.
+In general please report bugs and improvements at: https://github.com/cobwebch/external_import/issues.